 Please bear in mind that manufactures advise mountain bikes to have suspension serviced every 200 hours of riding and dropper posts every 400 hours.
 The brakes along with frame/bottom bracket/headset bearings are suggested to be replaced every 12 months.
 This does depend on the level of use though.
 If a bike has a few years on the clock please be mindful and realistic of the wear and tear the bike has.
 Without stripping a bike down to the frame I can only give my opinion on how components feel and how the bike operates.
 There may every now and then be the odd thing I miss.

-Cash on collection please – Contact me to arrange a deposit/collection
+Collection – Cash on collection please – Contact us to arrange a deposit/collection